-C14 Yes No

-C14 Does your institution have an V

-application closing date? ^

-C14 Application closing date (fall): May 1

-C14 Priority date: April 1
+C14 Yes No C14 Does your institution have an application closing date? Х C14 Application closing date (fall): June 1st C14 Priority date: December 1st

-C15 Yes No

-C15 Are first-time, first-year students accepted for terms other than v
+C15 Yes No C15 Are first-time, first-year students accepted for terms other than the fall? Х

-the fall? ^